Skip to main content

 The front of MicroShops, Ipswich.

-Dear Ipswich, I hope you are having a great week.
+Dear Ipswich, I trust you are well.

 I was an outsider that happened to discover you by accident in 2016.
 I saw your beauty.
 My eye was immediately drawn to the buildings and churches which boasted you as one of the oldest Anglo-Saxon towns.
 I had great admiration for the Grade I and Grade II buildings which were alive and also appreciated those that were long dead.
 I was particularly drawn to those who had been dead for decades and saw their potential for revival and I saw a rich heritage.
 I also discovered your Grade II listed lido, which seemed to have been forgotten about.
 I saw its potential for revival.